BabelStone Fonts

 OpenType Features

-These fonts are available in two versions.
-The main versions use the 'DFLT' (default) script tag with the 'ccmp' (Glyph Composition/Decomposition) feature for cluster formation and ZWJ ligatures.
+These fonts use the 'DFLT' (default) and 'kits' (Khitan Small Script) script tags with the 'rlig' (Required Ligatures) feature for cluster formation and ZWJ ligatures.
 The Khitan Small Vertical font additionally uses the 'dist' (Distances) glyph positioning feature to position glyphs within a cluster.
 Positioning reduces the number of positional glyph forms that are needed in the font (Khitan Small Rotated has five positional forms for each KSS character, whereas Khitan Small Vertical only has three positional forms for each KSS character), so the Khitan Small Rotated font is somewhat larger in size compared with the Khitan Small Vertical font.
-However, some applications may not position glyphs correctly in vertical orientation, so I deliberately avoid using positioning for Khitan Small Rotated..
-These fonts have been tested as working as expected with desktop applications under Windows 10, such as Word, Notepad, and BabelPad, as well as with HarfBuzz and internet browsers such as Chrome and Edge.
+However, some applications may not position glyphs correctly in vertical orientation, so I deliberately avoid using positioning for Khitan Small Rotated.

 Download